 Terms and Conditions.
-The structure, final configuration, and binding terms and conditions of the Transaction would be reflected in the Definitive Agreements between TPS and Enron, including, among others: a Development Assets Purchase Agreement, a Tolling Agreement and one or more additional agreements as may be necessary to address typical requirements of a commercial nature and the remaining terms and conditions contained in Exhibit A not contained in the Development Assets Purchase Agreement or the Tolling Agreement.
+The structure, final configuration, and binding terms and conditions of the Transaction would be reflected in the Definitive Agreements between TPS and ENA, including, among others: a Purchase Agreement, a Tolling Agreement and one or more additional agreements as may be necessary to address typical requirements of a commercial nature and the remaining terms and conditions contained in Exhibit A not contained in the Development Assets Purchase Agreement or the Tolling Agreement.
 The Definitive Agreements would contain representations and warranties from the Parties as to such matters as are customary and necessary for a transaction of this nature.

 Conditions Precedent.
 The Definitive Agreements and the Parties’ obligation to consummate the Transaction would be subject to all standard conditions for transactions of this nature, including, but not limited to, the following: